schmuhl/artv/README.md

 Note that rotation speed is in minutes.
 Also note that you can press "p" to toggle a preview of the next image, "d" to toggle debug, and "c" to toggle the clock manually.

 ### Enjoy!

+## Instructions for managing the photos
+1. Open \\192.168.1.175\html by either typing it in after clicking on the Windows start button, or by typing that in one of your file explorer windows.

+2. You'll be prompted for a username (pi) and password (raspberry)

+3. If that opens, you should see some files.
+Navigate to the "artv" and then the "art" folder.
+Inside that "art" folder should be several images.
+These are the images that are being served up to the monitors, in random order.
+Feel free to experiment with new, fewer, or different images in there.

+4. You can test it on your own computer by opening a web browser to http://192.168.1.175 clicking anywhere on the image will advance it to the next one.
+Again, it's random but it should allow you to test out new images before the monitors eventually get to the new images.

+OK, maybe that's a lot.
+Feel free to call me and I can help you out.